aryangupta290/NESTED-BLOCK-DESIGNS-FOR-COMPARING-A-SET-OF-TEST-TREATMENTS-WITH-A-SET-OF-CONTROL-TREATMENTS/README.md

 # BTP-2
 This repository contains the codes for Nested Block Designs for comparing the set of test treatments with a set of control treatments.
 Namely, six methods have been described.
-The user needs to input NBIB, BIB, or BBPD design as input (depending on the method) in a csv file format and number of control treatment.
-If a valid construction will be possible, the code will output the NBBPB design along with its accuracy.
+The user needs to input nested balanced incomplete block (NBIB), balanced incomplete block (BIB), or balanced bipartite block (BBPB) design as input (depending on the method) in a csv file format and number of control treatments.
+If a valid construction will be possible, the code will output the nested balanced bipartite block (NBBPB) design along with its A-efficiency.

 * User must indicate control treatments as upper treatments, that is if there are 3 test treatments and 2 control treatments, then the user must indicate the control treatments as 4 and 5 in the input design.